 In the event of a theft, vandalism, and/or burglary, you'll need to contact the police as soon as possible.
 In fact, reporting a theft or a home break-in is typically required in order to file a renters' insurance claim, assuming that your policy covers loss from theft.
 In addition, a police report will not only establish additional proof to show your renters' insurance company, but it can help the claims process run smoother as well.
 Be sure to get the names of any police officers you speak with just in case your insurance company has additional questions.

-Keep in mind, however, that damage caused by a pet or a leaky roof, assuming your renters’ insurance covers it, usually doesn’t warrant a police report.
+Keep in mind, however, that damage caused by a pet or a leaky roof, assuming your renters' insurance covers these types of damages, usually doesn't warrant a police report.
 Use your best judgment when deciding on a police report.

 Before you begin the claim process, make sure that the rest of your belongings and your home are safe.
 Board up any broken windows, if needed, and make any other necessary repairs, such as changing the locks on your doors, to ensure you're as protected as possible.
 Be certain to keep all maintenance and repair receipts.